HEM-Inc/MTConnect_SmartSaw/README.md

 -u Serial_number  Declare the serial number for the uuid; Defaults to - SmartSaw

--M                Update the mosquitto broker application

 -O                Update the HEMsaw ODS application

 -S                Update the HEMsaw MongoDB application

+-M                Update the MQTT broker application

 -m                Update the mongodb database to have default materials